jarvisdreams9/testproject/README.md

 ____________
 When you create a resource, one of most important property for you to define would be PhysicalResourceId.
 Eg: EC2 Instance ID.

-By default, CRH tries to fetch for fiels like 'id' and 'arn' in the output of the API call to determine the PhysicalResourceId.
+By default, GCR tries to fetch for fields like 'id' and 'arn' in the output of the API call to determine the PhysicalResourceId.
 If these fields are not found, CRH will generate a random UUID and use it as physical ID for the entire lifecycle of the resource.
 However, one situation where you will need to change this behavior is __Replacement Update__.
 In Replacement Update you would like to create a new resource instead of updating the existing one.
 This happens when you try to change any immutable property of the resource like "name", "id" etc. To let cloudformation know that you have performed a replacement of the resource instead of updating the existing one, you need to change the physical ID that you send as part of the response, so that cloudformation can detect the replacement and send a 'Delete' event for old resource to be deleted.
 Check [Replacement Update](#ReplacementUpdate) for more details.

 * __PhysicalResourceId__: provide a [search query](#SearchQueries).
 The result value is used as PhysicalResourceId.